We are the solution for closing the opportunity gap for Black youth in Chicago.

 - Programming pivots to virtual format due to the pandemic

-For more than 50 years, LINK Unlimited Scholars has been a Chicago-based institution working to change the trajectory of high-potential Black youth by providing unique programming in the classroom and beyond.
+For nearly 60 years, LINK Unlimited Scholars has been a Chicago-based institution working to change the trajectory of high-potential Black youth by providing unique programming in the classroom and beyond.
 Our Scholars complete a four-year fellowship that includes academic enrichment, leadership development, career exposure, and college access to move them to, through, and beyond college.
 LINK offers the necessary backing to help close the opportunity gap and further ensure economic stability for our Scholars.

 Four-year fellowship; scholarship; programming, mentoring